 Users expected to be able to manipulate a photo when the photo picker is not showing, but they end up accidentally flipping the card

 What are our customers’ motivations and ideal outcomes?

-At Sincerely, we don’t have specific personas for whom we design because most of our customers have the same goals when sending cards—they want to create the perfect card using the right pictures on their phone or from their social media accounts.
 For this project, I thought through scenarios customers would be in when personalizing a collage card and what their motivations and ideal outcomes were in those situations.
 Writing these out helped me think about the functionality our customers needed that would both solve the pain points identified in the usability testing and make the photo selection process less cumbersome in general.